-The Neurological and Spine Institute at Holy Cross with its expert physicians and supportive staff are specifically trained to work with patients who suffer from neurological and spine disorders that cause: back pain, headaches, stroke, seizures, and memory loss, to name a few.
-Our team’s passion for science and compassion for our patients’ wellbeing are what makes the Neurological and Spine Institute at Holy Cross so special.
+The Neuroscience Institute at Holy Cross, with its expert physicians and supportive staff, are specifically trained to work with patients who suffer from neurological and spine disorders that cause: back pain, headaches, stroke, seizures, and memory loss, to name a few.
+Our team’s passion for science and compassion for our patients’ well-being are what makes the Neurological and Spine Institute at Holy Cross so special.

 If you have back pain we offer you:

 Back Pain Demystified: Seven Facts You Need to Know